miker704/Strife/patches.md

     - Fixed an issue in DmServers where a user types a message and does not send it, then proceeds to  switch to another dmServer that previously typed message that was not sent remains in the textArea.
       - Addressed by clearing the state of the text area the dmServer id changes.

+    - Fixed an issue where selected dmServers would not appear as selected
+      - Problem was due too the elimination of double routing of this component.
+        - Which only left it to render at '/channels/@me' which is needed in order for a user to see and click to enter a dmServer
+        - The route  '/$/channels/@me/:dmServerId' was reserved to be in a special protected route to prevent from unauthorized users from entering. this route was also used to render the dmserver navbar component which allowed access to the  params ':dmServerId' which with the elimination of this component rendering of at this route the component no longer has access to that params which is required inorder to activate the selected dmserver colorization
+      - Added back the double routing of DmServerNavBar with initial rendering at '/$/channels/@me' and '/$/channels/@me/:dmServerId' this route here is taken to a secure route and checked to see if a user is a member of that dmServer rendering the dmServer navbar component again on this route allows a selected dmServer to be showm as selected.

 #### User Security